syzwina/quartz/content/notes/books/Dune.md

 > [!QUOTE]
 >
 > 'I do not like the way you smile,' ...
+Mohiam
 > 'And I think less of what pleases you ...'
+Scytale

 Savage :weary:

-> [!QUOTE]
+> [!QUOTE] Paul's Father (Duke Leto of Atreidis)
 >
 > 'One who rules assumes irrevocable responsibility for the ruled.
 You are a husbandman.
 This demands at times, a selfless act of love which may only be amusing to those you rule.'